yzc1114/ChatCLI/Readme.md

 1. Asking a single message:

    ```
-   ChatCLI "What is the capital of France?"
+   chat-cli "What is the capital of France?"
    ```

 2. Entering interactive mode with an initial message:

    ```
-   ChatCLI -i "Tell me a joke."
+   chat-cli -i "Tell me a joke."
    ```

 3. Using the Dracula markdown rendering style:

    ```
-   ChatCLI -s dracula "What is the meaning of life?"
+   chat-cli -s dracula "What is the meaning of life?"
    ```

 4. Setting a 30-second timeout and entering interactive mode:

    ```
-   ChatCLI -t 30 -i
+   chat-cli -t 30 -i
    ```

 ## Flags